Public Service & Policy Program Fellowships

-Law students are selected for Law and Public Policy (LPP) fellowships on the basis of academic achievement and demonstrated interest in public policy.
-Law and Public Policy fellows conduct research on current policy issues, help plan speaker events, and network with prominent leaders, attorneys, and policy makers.
-For more information about these and other opportunities, please contact psp@uoregon.edu
+The Public Service & Policy Program Fellowships engage fellows in research on current policy issues, speaker events, and networking with prominent leaders, attorneys, and policy makers.
+For more information about these fellowship opportunities, please contact pspp@uoregon.edu

 Eligible applicants must be applying to enter their first year in the JD Program at the University of Oregon School of Law.
-Fellowships are awarded on the basis of academic merit and demonstrated interest in public policy and government.
+Fellowships are awarded on the basis of academic merit and demonstrated interest in public service and public policy.
+First year fellows may help lead the Public Service & Policy Program’s civics education programming, assist with policy-focused signature events, and network with attorneys and policymakers.

 Award